The financial close: Top 5 challenges for midmarket companies

 Legend has it that while visiting NASA, President Kennedy came upon a janitor working into the evening.
 When Kennedy asked him why he was there so late, the man replied, “Because I’m helping to put a man on the moon.”
 While that old story may seem a little bit corny today, its message nonetheless remains extremely powerful.

 To be agile and resilient in today’s fast-paced and competitive global markets, midsized businesses must strive to instill – across all their teams – a sense of common purpose and an understanding of the company’s objectives.
 And that cannot easily happen amidst internal silos, inefficient processes, and error-prone manual workflows.
 Financial digital transformation doesn’t have to happen overnight.
 Getting started with the best cloud financial closing tools may be easier than you think.
-Reach out to your software vendor to learn more about options and solutions that are customised for your unique business needs.
+Reach out to your software vendor to learn more about options and solutions that are customized for your unique business needs.

 SAP Insights Newsletter